-- (1) When confidential information is used in the hearing that has not been filed as prefiled testimony or prefiled exhibits, parties must have copies for the Commissioners, necessary staff, and the court reporter, in red envelopes clearly marked with the nature of the contents.
-Any party wishing to examine the confidential material that is not subject to an order granting confidentiality shall be provided a copy in the same fashion as provided to the Commissioners, subject to execution of any appropriate protective agreement with the owner of the material. - (2) Counsel and witnesses are cautioned to avoid verbalizing confidential information in such a way that would compromise confidentiality.
+- (1) When a party wishes to use confidential information in a hearing conducted remotely that has not been filed as prefiled testimony or prefiled exhibits, parties must provide an electronic copy of this material to the Commission Clerk marked as confidential in accord with the provisions of Section VI.D.
+Any party wishing to examine confidential material that is not subject to an order granting confidentiality shall be provided access to this material subject to execution of an appropriate protective agreement with the owner of the material. - (2) Counsel and witnesses are cautioned to avoid verbalizing confidential information in such a way that would compromise confidentiality.
 Therefore, confidential information should be presented by written exhibit when reasonably possible.

-At the conclusion of that portion of the hearing that involves confidential information, all copies of confidential exhibits shall be returned to the proffering party.
-If a confidential exhibit has been admitted into evidence, the copy provided to the court reporter shall be retained in the Office of Commission Clerk's confidential files.
+If a confidential exhibit has been admitted into evidence, the copy electronically provided to the Clerk's office shall be retained in the Clerk's confidential files.
 If such information is admitted into the evidentiary record at hearing and is not otherwise subject to a request for confidentiality filed with the Commission, the source of the information must file a request for confidential classification of the information within 21 days of the conclusion of the hearing, as set forth in Rule 25-22.006(8)(b), F.A.C., if continued confidentiality of the information is to be maintained.